 What gets you excited about product solutions?

-This is the first episode in our Capgemini “How I Built That” podcast series, featuring guests in the Capgemini portfolio of products.
+This is the first episode in the Capgemini “Leaders in Innovation” podcast series, featuring guests in the Capgemini portfolio of products.
 Here, frog Creative Director Inna Lobel sits down with Heatworks Founder & CEO Jerry Callahan.
 They discuss a few innovative Heatworks Technologies products, each inspired by Jerry’s passion for sustainability and efficient design.

 On sustainability in product

 From a digital water heater to an instant hot water tea kettle, the innovations at Heatworks are all about efficiency.
 More to the point, they are great examples of sustainability in product.
 Cape Cod-native Jerry Callahan says that his interests in efficiency and sustainability grew out of his love of nature and a dislike of bad design.

 What got Jerry hooked on sustainability in design?
 “I think it’s really two things,” he says.
 “One is that I grew up in a small town.
 And resources were limited.
 I also studied engineering, which teaches you that things should be as efficient as possible.
 And my appreciation for design kind of wrapped it all up.

 “And we’ve been sustainability themed, if you will, since before it actually became a thing.”
 Why?
 “Because it’s really a shame to waste all kinds of resources.
 And so it just kind of grew together over the years, depending on the product and the application.